 While some high school students pursue careers in biology or chemistry, EVERY student will someday have a bank account and a credit card.
 EVERY student will get a job and pay taxes.
 EVERY student will buy or lease a car and have to buy auto insurance.
 EVERY student will rent an apartment or buy a house.
 And, hopefully, EVERY student will enjoy a comfortable retirement.
-So why don’t schools require EVERY student to take a class in a Finance Lab?
-Let us show you how your school can teach ALL of your students these real-world, practical life skills.
+So why don’t schools require EVERY student to take a class in a Personal Finance Lab?

 At the core of the Financial Literacy Lab is our PersonalFinanceLab.com website.
 This site features self-paced activities to guide students through embedded lessons and activities that are aligned to standards.
 Features of this site include:

 While learning how to save and invest by managing a virtual portfolio of stocks, bonds, and mutual funds, your students will be led through the site’s built-in “Assignments.”
 These Assignments contain our curriculum of articles, activities, videos, and quizzes that ensure mastery of the subject.
 Your Personal Finance classes will use our 25 embedded lessons and activities that align to the Personal Finance standards; your Economics classes will use our 25 Economics lessons and activities that align to Economics standards; and similarly for your Social Studies, Math and Business classes.
 All 125+ lessons and activities are aligned to national standards, but all have a personal finance theme.
 When students login to check on their stock portfolio they will be reminded of their progress through the Assignment.